 This scholarship is administered as part of the Root-Tilden-Kern Scholarship Program.
-Jacobson scholars are selected as part of the Root-Tilden-Kern Scholarship selection process and participate in all program activities including the first-year orientation and monthly dinners.
+Jacobson Scholars are selected as part of the Root-Tilden-Kern Scholarship selection process and participate in all program activities including the first-year orientation and monthly dinners.
 For more information please review the Root-Tilden-Kern program description and see how to apply.
-To apply for the Jacobson scholarship, you should discuss in your public service essay your interest in working on behalf of women, children, and families.

 Alumni of the scholarship work in such varied organizations as the Bronx Defenders, the ACLU, Covenant House, and the NAACP Legal Defense Fund.
 To see the list of the current scholars, please see the Root-Tilden-Kern Scholars’ bios.